MADE FOR PATIENTS, BY PATIENTS.

 After finishing school, he stopped taking his prescriptions and felt like he was back to square one.
 Searching for peace, he moved to Colorado to pursue a career in agriculture.
 Soon functional health became a lifestyle, and Ethan was introduced to the medicinal benefits of hemp- which at the time was still a misunderstood plant.

 Eager to find a natural solution for his own symptoms, Ethan discovered the benefits of hemp CBD.
 For the first time in his life, he saw immediate relief.
 CBD helped him relax, refocus, and leap back into his life.
 With roots in Virginia and a background in science and technology, Ethan wanted to create a natural solution for people like him.
 Today, Ethan is committed to his community and to helping others who struggle with similar life-altering symptoms.
+We love life and serving others!

 "It was the first time that I had ever experienced relief from my symptoms without the myriad of negative side effects that decorate the labels of modern pharmaceutical drugs.
 Fifty milligrams of Cannabidiol enabled me to relax during those difficult moments, take a deep breath, refocus, and move on with my life.
 From my perspective, CBD was a miracle."